OpenPrinting/openprinting.github.io/_posts/2022-05-10-OpenPrinting News - May 2022.md

 For the launch of the interface I have posted a [thread on snapcraft.io](https://forum.snapcraft.io/t/new-interface-cups-for-all-snaps-which-print/), describing how one uses the interface when making Snaps from user applications with print functionality and also how the interface actually works.
 Please see any updated details on how to use it there.

 Applications with print functionality can now be packaged in Snaps easily, by simply using the `cups` interface to allow the application to print.
 When such an application is downloaded from the Snap Store, the `cups` interface connects automatically.

+I have also posted a proposal for addition of how to use the `cups` interface to the snapcraft documentation on the ["doc" forum](https://forum.snapcraft.io/t/the-cups-interface/) on snapcraft.io.
+Graham Morrison is already on it.

 ## Official Docker image of CUPS and Printer Applications